|Choosing a Vertical Panel Saw package|

 To see what videos you can access, click on the button to the right of the play button.

-Your one panel saw can cut almost all sheet goods with the proper cutting insert!
+Your one vertical panel saw can cut almost all sheet goods with the proper cutting insert!

-In the wood working industry, a router can be swapped for the saw saving the cost of a panel router.
-Our standard saw can be upgraded to a worm drive (2000 Series) for heavy duty use or a 10" saw (3000 Series) for a deeper depth of cut or for cutting melamine.
+In the wood working industry, your Saw Trax vertical panel saw can be used with a router insert, saving the cost of a panel router.
+Our standard saw can be upgraded to a worm drive (2000 Series Vertical Panel Saw) for heavy duty use or a 10" saw (3000 Series Vertical Panel Saw) for a deeper depth of cut or for cutting melamine.

-In the Sign industry a razor knife, scoring razor knife or rolling shear insert can be swapped for the saw to make dust free cuts.
+In the Sign industry, your Sign Makers Vertical Panel saw can be used with a razor knife, scoring razor knife or rolling shear to make dust free cuts.
 A floating router can be used to score Dibond for making bends.

-From the garage shop to the industrial production plant, we have the right size frame and saw type to cut all of your substrates from plywoods, plastics, PVC, aluminum, aluminum composites, MDO, MDF, Melamine, Veneer plywood, and so on.
+From the garage shop to the industrial production plant, we have the right size vertical panel saw frame and saw to cut all of your substrates from plywoods, plastics, PVC, aluminum, aluminum composites, MDO, MDF, Melamine, Veneer plywood, and so on.

 Your time is money.
 Our goal is to make your cutting jobs easier and you more productive.
 We design our sheet cutters from the user's perspective; "What would I want if I were buying this?"
 That is why we are the fastest growing panel saw company!